openstack-archive/fuel-plugin-solidfire-cinder/docs/solidfire-cinder-guide.rst

 MVIP
     Management Virtual IP (MVIP) is the IP address (or hostname) of the management interface to the SolidFire cluster

+SVIP
+    Storage Virtual IP (SVIP) is the IP address (or hostname) of the storage interface of the SolidFire cluster.
+SolidFire supports multiple SVIPs on separate VLANs.

 Cluster Admin account
     The Cluster Admin account on a SolidFire cluster is the account by